 The boss snaps at us or a bill comes unexpectedly just before Christmas that you cannot hope to pay in time.
 Bad news arrives or the danger of it and the power of the stress response comes to our rescue but now there is no clearly defined way to end it quickly.
 If we kill bosses the problems get worse rather than going away I’ve found.

 And then we learn to dislike the feelings that the response gives us.
 It becomes a problem.
+We learn that stress has no obvious end that we can control healthily.

 If the stress response lasts for longer than it was designed for our nervous system stops operating in the balanced fashion that is healthy for us and physical conditions become more likely.